All Episodes

 Once you discover those and you look at it from the attacker's point of view, there's no surprise anymore.

-You you're gonna know who, why, where, when, and how they could attack you, and you either avoid it or you mitigate the circumstances, and it doesn't matter if it's a Harvey Weinstein or if it's an ISIS guy trying to blow up Times Square.
+And it doesn't matter if it's a Harvey Weinstein or if it's an ISIS guy trying to blow up Times Square.

 I agree.

-You know, one of the things that has been really amazing is the military and many observers, as soon as Donald Trump changed the rules of engagement and allowed the military to do their job, and we're not guiding wars through Washington.
+You know, one of the things that has been really amazing is the military and many observers, as soon as Donald Trump changed the rules of engagement and allowed the military to do their job and we're not guiding wars through Washington, you know, we have been able to deeply degrade ISIS at a level that even military guys on the ground said that they were shocked about.

-This gets to the issue of vetting refugees and building the wall.
+And this gets to the issue of vetting refugees and building the wall.

 Let me play what the president said about ending chain migration.

-Before we begin, I want to address the terrorist attack that took place yesterday in New York City, and to praise the first responders, local police, and federal law enforcement for their quick action.
+Before we begin, I want to address the terrorist attack that took place yesterday in New York City and to praise the first responders, local police and federal law enforcement for their quick action.

 They did an incredible job.

-We're gonna end both of them.
+We're going to end both of them.

 The lottery system and chain migration.

-Congress must get involved immediately, and they are involved immediately, and I can tell you we have tremendous support.
+Congress must get involved immediately and they are involved immediately and I can tell you we have tremendous support.

 They will be ended.

-This is the simple common sense that needs to be applied to every person in this country in terms of if they want to survive, which is I'll get into that in a second.
+This is the simple common sense that needs to be applied to every person in this country in terms of if they want to survive, which is, I'll get into that in a second, that you talk a lot about in the book.

 Sure.

-When we have bad policy that's set up strictly because of politics, either eliminating something or creating a void, when where that void is at is where bad people exist, and that's how nefarious people operate.
+When we have bad policy that's set up strictly because of politics, either eliminating something or creating a void, where that void is at is where bad people exist, and that's how nefarious people operate.

 They look for those voids.

-We as a country, we've got to fight radical Islamists, we've got to fight mullahs and Iran, uh, we've got to fight evil wherever it exists.
+We as a country, we've got to fight radical Islamists.

-But you know, you start out by actually defining key terms, predator and prey.
+But, you know, you start out by actually defining key terms, predator and prey.

 Exactly.

-Sean, if you go look at the animals on the plains of Africa, you have the lions, which are the predators, and you have like let's say the gazelle who are a prey.
+Sean, if you go look at the animals on the plains of Africa, you have the lions, which are the predators, and you have, like, let's say the gazelle who are a prey.

 They actually know exactly how the bad guy works, but they have to put themselves in that environment to get water.